visual-framework/vf-core/PUBLISHING.md

 1. add release notes to the tag and link to the new blog post
     - https://github.com/visual-framework/vf-core/releases
     - https://stable.visual-framework.dev/updates/
+1. revert changes in this file: `/tools/vf-component-library/src/site/_data/siteConfig.js`
+    - So latest.visual-framework.dev is updated with latest changes from develop
+    - set `vfVersion` to `develop`
+    - set `vfVersionPrefix` to `dev.`

 ## Appendix of useful Lerna commands